 Which nerve conditions affect balance?

 Various medical conditions can cause problems with balance.
-On top of that, the nerve conditions can be linked for balancing the concerns.
-If any part is damaged, the signals won’t be transmitted properly, resulting in off-balance.
+On top of that, nerve conditions can be linked to balancing the concerns.
+The signals won’t be transmitted properly if any part is damaged, resulting in off-balance.

-For example, any traumatic injury in the brain, like a stroke can let you feel off balance.
+For example, any traumatic injury in the brain, like a stroke, can make you feel off balance.
 A brain tumor can also interfere between the nerves and your feet.

 One of the best treatment options for balance concerns is stopping you from falling.
-The first thing that your doctor will look after is using conservative treatments.
+The first thing that your doctor will look after is using conservative treatments such as radiofrequency ablation.
 These measures include using walking aid devices.
 Also, you must keep in mind that it is important to communicate with your doctor whether you fell, felt any tingling sensation, weakness, etc.

 Looking for a physical therapist?

 Neuropathic problems can take a toll on your life since it causes poor balance in your body, which is dangerous in daily life.
-At Longevity Regenerative Institute, you get the best physical therapist to treat your problems.
-Call us today for scheduling an appointment!
+At Oklahoma Pain Doc, you get the best physical therapist to treat your problems.
+Call us today to schedule an appointment!

 **Disclaimer: This content should not be considered medical advice and does not imply a doctor-patient relationship.